geerlingguy/youtube/README.md

 Many people ask about what camera I use, what software I use to edit, etc. — instead of constantly emailing them back, I thought I'd keep a current listing of the equipment I use in my video production workflow.

 The links below are mostly affiliate links.
+I earn for qualifying purchases.

 ### Hardware